bkrem/react-d3-tree/README.md

 ## Using foreignObjects
 > ⚠️  Requires `allowForeignObjects` prop to be set due to limited browser support: [IE does not currently support `foreignObject` elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/foreignObject#Browser_compatibility).

+> ⚠️  There is a [known bug in Safari](https://github.com/bkrem/react-d3-tree/issues/284) relating to the positioning of `foreignObject` elements.
+Please take this into account before opting in via `allowForeignObjects`.

 The SVG spec's `foreignObject` element allows foreign XML content to be rendered into the SVG namespace, unlocking the ability to use regular React components for elements of the tree graph.

 ### `nodeLabelComponent`